civol/HDLRuby/tuto/tutorial_sw.md

 ### 5.3.
 What are the combinatorial processes?

-These processes are declared with a `seq` or `par` keywords with a list of signals as activation conditions.
+These processes are declared with a `seq` or a `par` keywords with a list of signals as activation conditions.
 They have activated each time one or more signals of their activation condition changed value.
 For example, the following process will only be activated when `x` or `y` changes value, but not when `z`, `u` or `v` does:

 ```ruby
 par(x,y) do